DynaPlex/DynaPlex/docs/community/licensing.md

 - **Everything you build with DynaPlex is yours**: your models, your code, your trained policies, your simulation results, your publications.
 The license claims no rights over them.
-- The engine's source code is not published, and modifying or reverse engineering the wheels is not permitted.
 - Like virtually all software licenses (open-source ones included), DynaPlex comes **as is, without warranty or liability**: you use it at your own risk, and validating results before you rely on them in